aronbeal/Sublime-Edit-Coder-Format/README.md

 2. Restart Sublime Text 2

 ##Usage
 This plugin requires that you tell Sublime Text that you wish to use it explicitly.
 To do so, you need to have defined a project (more info: http://www.sublimetext.com/docs/2/projects.html) for the code you're working on.
-Edit your project to include the following line:
+Edit your project to include the following line to the "settings" block:

   <code>
     "coder_format_on_save": 1